How To Target Black Crappies (Part 2)

 I know what you're thinking.

 Ontario black crappie guru Pete Garnier's previous article (Part 1) promised to share more of his ice fishing secrets.
-Especially Pete's 'classic winter pattern.'
+Especially Pete's classic winter pattern.'
 So, c'mon share."

 Okay, I am cool with that.

 "During the low light period, for the first hour or two in the morning," says Garnier, who was the 2012 Canadian Sport Fishing League (CSFL) Classic Champion, "you may have been catching crappies using an active presentation.
-You were working your lure with a fair amount of movement, you saw the fish come in on the sonar screen, watched them charged up to your bait and whammo fish on!
+You were working your lure with a fair amount of movement, you saw the fish come in on the sonar screen, watched them charge up to your bait and whammo fish on!

-"But, then, typically around mid-morning they still show up, but they don't charge your bait.
+"But, then, typically around mid-morning, they still show up, but they don't charge your bait.
 Instead, they hover below it, move up slowly, and don't bite.
 They're telling you that they've changed their activity level and that you need to become creative in order to trigger the ''lookers' into biters."

 Garnier says the key adjustment now is matching your presentation to the fish's activity levels.
 Move your bait and lure ever so slowly and impart painfully long pauses.
 Matter of fact, he says no movement at all, dead-sticking your bait in front of the fishes' faces, typically seals the deal.